Peleke/functional-fizzbuzz/README.md

-# Etude I: A Study in Overkill
+# Étude I: A Study in Overkill

 ## FizzBuzz